 The study, in its search for entrepreneurial propensity, is limited to these variables.
-Most of the constructs are internal to the students, and the school factors are the only external features assumed to affect the student's inclination toward entrepreneurship.
-The growing socio-economic environment of the city, and the government and private sector partnerships to support the rise of the small enterprises, were not included in the study to enable it to primarily looking at the role of the academic institutions on student entrepreneurship tendencies and their potential choices for the future.
+Most of the constructs are internal to the students, and the school factors are the only external features assumed to have an effect on the student's inclination toward entrepreneurship.
+The growing socioeconomic environment of the city, and the government and private sector partnerships to support the rise of the small enterprises, were not included in the study to enable it to primarily look at the role of the academic institutions on student entrepreneurship tendencies and their potential choices for the future.